Aliases for FZD7 Gene

 Members of the 'frizzled' gene family encode 7-transmembrane domain proteins that are receptors for Wnt signaling proteins.
 The FZD7 protein contains an N-terminal signal sequence, 10 cysteine residues typical of the cysteine-rich extracellular domain of Fz family members, 7 putative transmembrane domains, and an intracellular C-terminal tail with a PDZ domain-binding motif.
 FZD7 gene expression may downregulate APC function and enhance beta-catenin-mediated signals in poorly differentiated human esophageal carcinomas. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FZD7 Gene

 FZD7 (Frizzled Class Receptor 7) is a Protein Coding gene.
-Diseases associated with FZD7 include Hepatocellular Carcinoma and Exudative Vitreoretinopathy.
-Among its related pathways are PI3K-Akt signaling pathway and Gastric cancer.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
+Diseases associated with FZD7 include Exudative Vitreoretinopathy and Gastric Cancer.
+Among its related pathways are ERK Signaling and Signaling by Wnt.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and PDZ domain binding.
 An important paralog of this gene is FZD1.